v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab2_Ex1_Manage_Admin_Delegation.md

 		Get-AzureADDirectoryRoleTemplate

-7. In the list of role templates, locate the template record for the **Service Support Administrator** role.
+7. This command displayed the templates for all the possible Microsoft 365 roles.
+In the list of role templates, locate the template record for the **Service Support Administrator** role.
 Verify you have the correct spelling of the role (Note: the word Administrator must be spelled out.
 It can't be abbreviated to "admin" as we often times do in our documentation). <br/>

 	You should then retrieve the role template object for the Service Support Administrator role.
 To do so, type in the following command, which retrieves this template in the **$ServiceSupportRole** variable, and then press Enter:  <br/>